Currently we test and support the following browsers:

 Yes, resident applicants are required to have completed a PGY1 residency experience prior to enrolment in any PGY2 experience as per ASHP accreditation standards.

 Please contact the Tennessee Board of Pharmacy, or access their website for additional information and requirements for the State of Tennessee.
 Information about reciprocating licenses can be found at the National Boards of Pharmacy website.

 All employees of St Jude Children’s Research Hospital are granted a total of 8 holidays per calendar year.
-Residents are required to work one major holiday.
+Oncology residents are required to work one major holiday.
 (Christmas Day or New Year’s Day).
 Medication-Use Safety and Clinical Pharmacogenetics residents will work one other holiday.
 The exact holiday will be determined between the resident and the Residency Program Director within one month of starting the residency program.

-Each resident is assigned a personal laptop computer that can be used for their full academic year.
+Each resident is assigned a personal laptop computer that may be used for the full academic year.
 Residents are also provided several reference texts during orientation.
-Residents are provided a professional development fund that can be used for additional materials or memberships or additional items of the resident’s choice.
+Residents are provided a professional development fund that may be used for additional materials or memberships or additional items of the resident’s choice.
 Residents are provided with their own office space within the department.
 All general office supplies are also readily available for the residents use.

 For Oncology - Pediatrics PGY2 Residents

-St Jude currently is responsible for precepting students from a number of colleges of pharmacy across the country for Advanced Pharmacy Practice Experiences.
-The resident will be expected to help co-precept the student should the resident and students rotations overlap.
+The St. Jude Pharmaceutical Department accepts pharmacy students from the University of Tennessee College of Pharmacy and across the country for Advanced Pharmacy Practice Experiences.
+The resident will be expected to assist in precepting students should the resident and students rotations overlap.
 Residents are also expected to lead group discussions and facilitate learning experiences for PharmD students as required during the month.